jacobvc/Neopixel-Display-System/NeopixelServer/DESIGN.md

 * The are a few available Arduino libraries that would not be available from the expressif SDK
 * Rather than a single (main()) entry point, there are two; setup() and loop()
 * The entry points are in a file with a .ino extension (esp32Neopixel.ino) in a directory of the same name
-* Additional source files in the same directory (,ino or .cpp) are included in the project
+* Additional source files in the same directory (.ino or .cpp) are included in the project

 By convention, "functionalities" are implemented in a single file, supported by a single header file, and they export the functions: <functionality>Setup() and <functionality>Tick() which are invoked by the entry point setup() and loop() respectively.
 To the extent feasible, interdependency is avoided, permitting a functionality to be removed by removing those two function calls.